owncloud/ocis/changelog/2.0.0_2022-11-30/fix-search-report.md

 Bugfix: Fix search report

 There were multiple issues with REPORT search responses from webdav.
 Also we want it to be consistent with PROPFIND responses.
-*   the `remote.php` prefix was missing from the href (added even though not neccessary)
+*   the `remote.php` prefix was missing from the href (added even though not necessary)
 *   the ids were formatted wrong, they should look different for shares and spaces.
 *   the name of the resource was missing
 *   the shareid was missing (for shares)